fdm-monster/fdm-monster/docs/1_GETTING_STARTED.md

 - node-windows (npm package)

 At step 4 you **can** choose to skip the remaining steps by running the `installations/fdm-monster-node-service` installation scripts.
 Step 5 to 8 are just there to let you know how the scripts work.
+Step 9 concludes the installation.

+### Caveats

+- Internet is required
+- Windows only (please use docker on Linux)
+- Pay attention to versions (f.e.
+Node 16 or 18, and not Node 15/17)
+- Understand powershell execution policy: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` will allow anything to run.

-### Step 1)
+### Step 1) Installing NodeJS 16+
 Install NodeJS LTS (long-term support) from https://nodejs.org/en/download.
 At the moment of writing this is Node 18.
 The FDM Monster server requires you to use at least NodeJS LTS 16.